River-Mochi/CS2-CityWatchdog/README.md

 - **Favorites**: alert rows you marked with the **blue star** in the main panel.

 The Quick Start button sets the Mini HUD to:

-- Favorites mode
-- 5 icons
-- vertical layout
-- draggable placement
-- 100% size
+- Currated blue-star rows pre-selected.
-- dark panel
+- Favorites mode, 5 icons, vertical layout, draggable placement, 100% size, dark panel
 - zero-count icons hidden

 ## Good to know